chuxubank/chuxubank.github.io/source/_posts/Emacs-Tutorial.md

 ## Inserting and deleting
 `electric`: when you start typing on the newly created line, the text lines up with that on the previous line.

 	<DEL>   Delete the character just before the cursor
 	C-d     Delete the next character after the cursor

 	M-<DEL> Kill the word immediately before the cursor M-d     Kill the next word after the cursor

-	C-k	Kill from the cursor position to end of line
-	M-k	Kill to the end of the current sentence
+	C-k     Kill from the cursor position to end of line M-k     Kill to the end of the current sentence

 	C-<SPC> Set mark
 	C-w     Kill all the text between two mark positions.

 	C-y     Yank the killed text.
 	M-y     Replaces that yanked text with the previous kill.

 The difference between "killing" and "deleting" is that "killed" text can be reinserted (at any position), whereas "deleted" things cannot be reinserted in this way (you can, however, undo a deletion--see below).
 Reinsertion of killed text is called "yanking".
 (Think of it as yanking back, or pulling back, some text that was taken away.)
 Generally, the commands that can remove a lot of text kill the text (they are set up so that you can yank the text), while the commands that remove just one character, or only remove blank lines and spaces, do deletion (so you cannot yank that text). `<DEL>` and `C-d` do deletion in the simplest case, with no argument.
 When given an argument, they kill instead.

 ## Undo
 	C-/    Undo
 	C-_    Undo
 	C-x u  Undo

 ## Files
 	C-x C-f    Find a file
 	C-x C-s    Save the file

 ## Buffers
 	C-x C-b   List buffers
 	C-x b     Go to a buffer
 	C-x s     Save some buffers

 ## Extending the command set
 	C-x    Character eXtend.
 Followed by one character.
 	M-x    Named command eXtend.
 Followed by a long name.
 	C-z    "suspends" Emacs

 ## Auto save
 	M-x recover-this-file    Recover the auto-save data

 ## Mode line
 	M-x text-mode    A major mode for editing human-language text

 	C-h m    View documentation on your current major mode

 	M-x auto-fill-mode    Breaks the line
 	C-x f                 Set the margin
 	M-q                   Re-fill the paragraph

 ## Searching
 	C-s	Forward search
 	C-r	Reverse search

+## Mutiple windows
+	C-x 2	Split the screen into 2 windows
+	C-M-v	Scroll the "other" window
+	C-x o	Move the cursor to the "other" window

+	C-x 4 C-f	find-file-other-window

+## Mutiple frames
+	C-x 5 2	New frame (s-n)
+	C-x 5 0	Remove the selected frame (s-w)

+## Recursive editing levels
+	<ESC> <ESC> <ESC>	Get out of recursive editing level

+## Getting more help
+	C-h	The Help character
+	C-h c	The most basic HELP feature
+	C-h k	Display the documentation of the function
+	C-h f	Describe a function
+	C-h v	Display the documentation of variables
+	C-h a	Command Apropos
+	C-h i	Read included Manuals (a.k.a.
+Info)